 10.8 AMI Reserved Parameter DEFINITIONs For Link training Communications

-In this section, the parameters BCI_Protocol, BCI_State, BCI_ID, BCI_GetWave_Block_UI and BCI_Training_UI are documented to enable link training communication.
+In this section, the parameters BCI_Protocol, BCI_State, BCI_ID, BCI_Message_Interval_UI and BCI_Training_UI are documented to enable link training communication.
 These Reserved Parameters are in the AMI file and positioned under the Reserved_Parameters branch.

 Parameter: BCI_Protocol